ropensci/dataaimsr/paper/paper.md

 parameter / site).
 In a way though the series name generally gives that information anyway (see code output above).
-If knowing the available observation window is absolutely crucial, then as mentioned above the user should refer to the [online metadata][3].
+If knowing the available observation window is absolutely crucial, then as mentioned above the user should refer to the [on-line metadata][3].

 ## Download slices of datasets

-We recommend slicing the datasets because AIMS monitoring datasets are of very high temporal resolution and if one tries to download an entire series it might take hours if not days.
+We recommend slicing the datasets because AIMS monitoring datasets are of very high temporal resolution and if one tries to download an entire series it might take a few hours.
 To slice the datasets properly, the user needs to apply filters to their query.

 ### Data filters